-Combinations of the foods listed above can create great meals that provide you with all the nutrients you need after exercise.
+Combinations of the foods above can create great meals that give you all the nutrients you need after exercise.

 Here are a few examples of quick and easy meals to eat after your workout:

-- Egg omelet with avocado spread on toast.
+- egg omelet with avocado spread on whole-grain toast

 Consuming a proper amount of carbs and protein after exercise is essential.

-It will stimulate muscle protein synthesis, improve recovery and enhance performance during your next workout.
+It stimulates muscle protein synthesis, improves recovery, and enhances performance during your next workout.